PrabodhGyawali/GMX-Arb-UI/README.md

 # DOING
+- Migrate old settings to new one
+- Make sure settings can only be accessed on bot stopped
 TODO: Completing onboarding means load the position monitor
     - Add option to change url to connect to bot below `BotStatusIndicator`
 TODO: Allow to turn on and off the bot without stopping the server